PinkCar/protein-similarity-scripts/README.md

 ## vicmpred.py
 VICMpred an SVM-based functional classification server for Gram-negative bacterial proteins that functionally classify the proteins into different categories based on amino acid composition.
 The script takes input from a file.

+### Usage
+Open the python file and put your sequencees in the 'sequences' array/list.

 The txt contains FASTA formatted proteins separated by 2 newline characters vvvv
 ```